Tabula Rasa (video game)

-Richard Garriott's Tabula Rasa is a defunct MMORPG developed by Destination Games and published by NCsoft, designed in part by Richard Garriott.
+Richard Garriott's Tabula Rasa is a discontinued Massively multiplayer online game developed by Destination Games and published by NCsoft, designed in part by Richard Garriott.
 The game is a role-playing video game that blends certain shooter aspects into the combat system.
 It was officially released to retail on November 2, 2007, with customers that pre-ordered the game allowed access to the live servers from October 30, 2007.
 The development team released updates, called "Deployments," nearly every month following launch.
 The game required a monthly subscription.

 Tabula Rasa is about humanity's last stand against a group of aliens called the Bane.
 The story takes place in the near future on two planets, Arieki and Foreas, which were in a state of constant conflict between the AFS (Allied Free Sentients) and the Bane.
 The term tabula rasa means "clean slate" in Latin, which refers to a fresh start, or starting over.

 According to the developers, the game included the ability for players to influence the outcome of a war between the player characters and the NPCs.